High magnetic field environments are created more frequently

 Here is a basic explanation of how an elevated magnetic field is

 produced by a circuit imbalance.
-Most of the wiring in homes and commercial
+Most of the wiring in homes and commercialbuildings consists of cables

-Since these wires are very close together inside the cable jacket or conduit,
+on another wire.
+Since these wires are very close together inside the cable jacket or conduit, the

 In each case, a portion of the normal utilization current is caused to flow over an alternate path, creating